Sage's Sanctum

 Duelist Class

-Whenever you roll for initiative, gain bonus damage to ranged attacks made on your first turn equal to the number of duelist templates you have.
+Whenever you make an Initiative Roll, gain bonus damage to Ranged attacks made on your first turn equal to the number of duelist Templates you have.

 Starts with: